 Since you’re opening an IRA, you’d answer long-term with extended withdrawals.
 Next, they’ll crunch the numbers based off of your time horizon, goals, and risk tolerance.

-Their tax-coordinated portfolio strategy aims to optimize tax efficiency by putting assets taxed at higher rates into tax-advantaged accounts like your IRA.
-Betterment’s automatic rebalancing keeps you on target to hit your retirement goals.
+Betterment’s Tax-coordinated Portfolio Strategy (TCP) aims to optimize tax efficiency by putting assets taxed at higher rates into tax-advantaged accounts like your IRA.

 Wealthfront

-If you’re not looking for human advisors and want to set it and forget it, then Wealthfront is your brand of bourbon.
-They’re a top-of-the-line robo advisor with over $11 billion in assets under management.
+If you’re not looking for human advisors and prefer a “set it and forget it” approach, Wealthfront is an excellent choice.
+They’re a top-tier

 What they offer:

-• Hands-off, globally diversified portfolio of ETFs spanning across 11 asset classes
+- Hands-off, globally diversified portfolio of ETFs spanning across various asset classes

 You can use their free Path Tool to stay on track for retirement.
 Just sync your other accounts and let Wealthfront handle the rest.
 They’ll analyze your data and spending habits while running future projections on how much you’ll need to live on in your golden years.